UCSBCarpentry/2022-04-11-ucsb-r-geospatial/setup.md

 ## Data

-You can download all of the data used in this workshop by clicking [this download link](https://ndownloader.figshare.com/articles/2009586/versions/10).
+You can download the data we will use during the workshop by clicking [this download link](https://ndownloader.figshare.com/articles/2009586/versions/10).
 The file is 218.2 MB.

 Clicking the download link will automatically download all of the files to your default download directory as a single compressed